AASanusi/music-playlist/README.md

 ### Languages Used

  - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
- - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - This was provided in the Code Institute template
+ - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - This was provided in the Code Institute template.
- - [CSS](https://en.wikipedia.org/wiki/CSS) - This was provided in the Code Institute template
+ - [CSS](https://en.wikipedia.org/wiki/CSS) - This was provided in the Code Institute template.
- - [HTML5](https://en.wikipedia.org/wiki/HTML) - This was provided in the Code Institute template
+ - [HTML5](https://en.wikipedia.org/wiki/HTML) - This was provided in the Code Institute template.

 ### APIs and Libraries